Homebrew (video games): PlayStation 3

-On January 6, 2009, a hacking ring known as the "Sh4d0ws" leaked the jig files needed to launch the PlayStation 3 into service mode.
+On January 6, 2009, a hacking ring named Sh4d0ws leaked the jig files needed to launch the PlayStation 3 into service mode.
 Although the PlayStation 3 can be triggered into service mode, it is not yet of any use because the files needed to make changes to the console have not been leaked.

+"Other OS" functionality was removed in firmware update 3.21 in April 2010; Sony has stated that this was in response to several "security concerns".
+The removal of OtherOS, an advertised functionality, led to a lawsuit.

 On August 31, 2010, PSGroove, an exploit for the PS3 through the USB port, was released and made open source.
 This exploit works on all of the PS3 models released up until then.
 A guide for the creation of the PSGroove is available through several online sources.

-George Hotz, better known under his nickname "geohot", appeared on Attack of the Show because he released the PlayStation 3's encryption keys, therefore any homebrew or custom firmware can be signed.
+George Hotz, better known under his nickname "geohot", appeared on Attack of the Show! because he released the PlayStation 3's encryption keys, therefore any homebrew or custom firmware can be signed.
 Once signed, homebrew can be natively run.
-It would be difficult for Sony to fix this because it would most likely require a voluntary recall and the most expensive parts would have to be replaced.
+It would be difficult for Sony to fix this because it would most likely require a voluntary recall and the costliest parts would need replacing.
 In 2011, Sony, with help from law firm Kilpatrick Stockton, sued Hotz and associates of the group fail0verflow for their jailbreaking activities.
 Charges included violating the DMCA, CFAA, copyright law, and California's CCDAFA, and for breach of contract (related to the PlayStation Network User Agreement), tortious interference, misappropriation, and trespass.

+Recent homebrew efforts included the development of PS3HEN, which allows for the execution of homebrew.
+It exploits certain unpatched system files that are installed through the system updater, and must be re-enabled after powering off the system.
+PS3HEN is compatible with all PlayStation 3 models, including later patched Slim and Super Slim models, as an alternative for those that cannot install conventional custom firmware.